 “Just letting you know that the station closes for the night in ten minutes,” drawled the porter.

 “Right!” she exclaimed.
 She still needed to find somewhere to spend the night.
-And, hopefully, in the hotel tavern, meet some people who she could interview.
+And, hopefully, meet some people who she could interview.

 The tavern smelled like vinegar and cheap alcohol, the sagging floor slanting sharply.
 Posters of local bands addorned the walls, and the whole thing was lit with dim electric lights.
 A few people sat at aged wooden tables, or perched precariously on rickity wooden stools.
 Miriam breathed deeply, steeling herself.
 Anyone here could be her next lead, and she needed to be on top of her game.

 “What’s your poison?” he asked, looking down over the bar at her, a bemused expression playing accross his face